Rolling the dice with sexual health? New challenges for STI services

 - access to pre-exposure prophylaxis (PrEP) for those at risk of contracting HIV

 - preventative interventions within all aspects of sexual health

 Sexual health is an important part of physical and mental health, as well as ensuring emotional and social well-being.
 Modern, rapid testing can reduce the rate of onward transmission, and ensure that patients receive the right care, leading to long and healthy lives.
 Ensuring that those benefits continue will be the greatest challenge facing sexual health services now and in the future.

 Effective record-keeping is an understated, but fundamentally important element of sexual health services.
 Increasingly, sexual health clinics are turning to electronic systems to maintain records, improve services and deliver cost savings.

-Lilie is a clinical management software system specifically designed by Idox Health for sexual health services.
+Lilie is a clinical management software solution specifically designed by Idox for sexual health services.
 Its electronic patient record (EPR) system provides fast access to patient information and greatly reduces administrative functions.

 The system also provides sexual health services with a range of options, including:

 - modules for contraceptive and reproductive health, chlamydia screening, HIV, and prescribing services